War in Ukraine: Support for children and families

 The war sparked displacement on a scale and speed not seen since World War II – with far-reaching impact across the region and beyond.

 UNICEF welcomes the international solidarity shown to Ukraine’s children and to those across the globe negatively impacted by the war.
-But as the conflict and displacement continues, support is still needed across the region to ensure refugee children are not left out.
+But as the conflict and displacement continues, sustained support is needed across the region to ensure refugee children are not left out.

 How is UNICEF helping children and families?